raynaldmo/d9book/book/development.md

 ddev restart
 ```

-If you don't see the latest version of solr (currently ver 9.6.1), you could add a `.ddev/docker-compose.solr_extra.yml` to override the image:
+If you don't see the latest version of solr (currently ver 9.6.1), you could add a `.ddev/docker-compose.solr_extra.yml` to override the image.
+This step was not necessary for my setup but it may be useful for customization:

 ```yaml
 services: